fieldtrip/website/workshop/nigeria2025/erp.md

     eogh             = ft_selectdata(cfg, eogh);
     eogh.label       = {'eogh'};

-We can now discard the channel corresponding to the electrode below the eyeand add the bipolar-referenced EOGV and EOGH channels that we have just created.
+We can now discard the channel corresponding to the electrode below the eye and add the bipolar-referenced EOGV and EOGH channels that we have just created.

 Keep only the EEG channels